 When you visit Jordan's blog Detox and Prosper you get a delightful mix of education and positivity.
 Detox is a tricky subject for people with Lyme, because we often have to try many things before we learn what is right for us.
 Jordan takes a complicated topic and makes it easy to digest.
 I especially like her post The Ultimate Guide to Detoxing for Beginners.
-I also recommend following her on Twitter @detoxandprosper where she shares her own posts, as well as, informative articles on detox from around the internet.
 Through this interview you will learn that Jordan finds strength in religion and her family.
 She's definitely someone in the Lyme community you will want to follow.

 Tell us a little about your blog and who you are:

 My name is Jordan, and I'm a wife and homeschooling mama to 3 young children ages 6 and under.
 We live way out in the country, raise chickens, grow a garden, and enjoy learning homesteading and self-sustaining type skills.

 I've been a professional copywriter for over 6 years writing sales pages, emails and doing content marketing for various ecommerce companies.

 I started my blog, Detox and Prosper, after learning how effective detoxing was and how toxins are such a hindrance to our healing.
 The blog focuses more on detoxing as a lifestyle--not just a one-time, 7-day juice cleanse.
 We talk about removing toxins in every part of your life from your food and your body to your cleaning products and environment.

 What is your Lyme story?
 How do you think you contracted Lyme and how long did it take you to get a diagnosis?